Home > Business > Human resources > Operational preparation for employment: training and recruiting future talents

 Individual operational preparation for employment

-2/ Designate a training organization
+2/ Designate a training organisation

-Finally, the company appoints a reference tutor.
+Lastly, the company appoints a mentor.

-Operational preparation for collective employment
+Collective operational preparation for employment

 Our expert